National Work + Family Standards

 -

-The organisation listens to and responds to employees and their ability to combine work and family life commitments
+The organisation has a mechanism to listen to employees and their ability to combine work and family life commitments